MethodsAndPractices/vsteam/.docs/Get-VSTeamGitRepository.md

 To specify multiple IDs, use commas to separate the IDs.

-To find the ID of a repository, type Get-GitRepository.
+To find the ID of a repository, type Get-VSTeamGitRepository.

 ```yaml
 Type: Guid[]